hackclub/hackclub/workshops/drum_pad/README.md

 ```
 </details>

-And if we run our code, it should look like this:
+When we run our code, it will look like this at the moment:

 ![Preview of HTML with no CSS](https://cloud-hqtl5tea3.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_36_46.png)